anokhi-soni/demo-repository/README.md

 # demo-repository
-Making this repo just to learn GitHub
+Making this repo just to learn GitHub.